richchapler/AzureSolutionsDocumentation/docs/AI_Deploy.md

 ## Use Case
 * "We have implemented OpenAI with AI Search and are rapidly iterating through enhancements to the index"
-* "Creating and updating the AI Search index can be difficult... we want a simpler, faster, more consistent experience"
+  * "We have found that creating and updating the AI Search index with the Azure Portal tools can be difficult... we want a simpler, faster, more consistent experience"
-* "We want to capture our AI Search index creation process in our DevOps repo"
+  * "We want to capture our AI Search index creation process in our GitHub or DevOps repository"
-* "Codified AI Search skills must include: OCR, Key Phrase Extraction, and Custom Skillset"
 * "Both semantic and vector should be activated"
+  * "Codified AI Search skills must include: OCR, Key Phrase Extraction, and a Custom Skillset... also, for vectorization, Split and OpenAI Embedding"
+  * "Because a lot of the code for vectorization is not yet surfaced in the Search Development Kit (SDK), we must also be able to leverage Application Programming Interface (API)"
 * "To optimize response quality, we should include synonyms for country codes"
 * "All secrets must be stored in Key Vault"

 ## Proposed Solution
 * Custom Skillset API: Use a Function App to instantiate a simple API for use with AI Search, custom skillset
-* Deployment Application: Use the AI Search Development Kit (SDK) to create a data source, index, skillset, and indexer
+* Deployment Application: Use a combination of API and SDK to create data source, index, skillset, indexer, and synonym map
 * Source Control: Create a pull request in a DevOps repo

 ## Solution Requirements